Frequently Asked Questions

 Why is Wimbledon so expensive?

-What's the Wimbledon Hospitality House?
+What's the Wimbledon House?

 What if it rains?

-Will I meet Federer?
+Will I meet Alcarez?

 I don't play much tennis, but my wife does; can we both attend the Tennis Playing Opportunity?